 According to The National Academy of Elder Law Attorneys,?elder law attorneys?assist people in one or more of these areas of life:

 ?
+Estate Planning and Probate?
 Estate and Gift Tax Planning

 ?
 Guardianship/Conservatorship